mpal9000/jsig/README.md

  - anonymous optional args `toggle(String, ?: Boolean) => Boolean`
  - constructor syntax like `new User({ username: String }) => UserInstance`
  - interfaces like `interface Foo { bar: String }`
+ - value literals like strings and numbers

 ### Not implemented

  - splats `(...args: String[]) => Any`.
 Type checker doesn't know about splats yet.
  - default args `(myArray: []) => Any`.
 Default args are non trivial if we allow non-trivial defaults like objects, it also means we need to do javascript value inference in the type definition language to find the actual type of the signature
+ - `Any`.
+One of the core principles of my type checker is correctness.
+Any place where `Any` is used we should use `mixed` instead.
+The type checker implements flow based restrictions and reflection to be able to operate on `mixed`.
+ - `Symbol`.
+The typechecker is currently restricted to ES5 and does not know what a symbole is yet.

 # progress ( 0.1.0 )